By Durgadas, Ved Kovid, AYT

 Sadly however, few actually take the time to read, explore, reflect and study such works and expand upon them and instead quote Aurobindo or Vivekananda or even Sri Ramana and others without understanding the vast nature of their work or multi-faceted nature of it.

-People culturally rape the anglicised for of Sanskrit, “Vaidika” (‘Vedic’) as a kind of validation for their weird views and philosophies, but haven’t actually studied the real tradition at all, or they’d realise the value of debate and also the aggressive nature of historical Yogis and Rishis that wasn’t the kind of peaceful Gandhian-style image we see with modern-day pop-Gurus and the likes who have traded in the traditional stance and temperament of Hinduism for the Gandhian model that appeals to the samaritanism of Eurocentric minds better.
-Sadly, I don’t conform to this and follow the stance as tradition reveals and as I was also taught in my own family tradition- which was harsh and aggressive, not a feather-blanket style blissful experience as the modern “Vedics” portray it to be!
+People culturally rape the anglicised form of Sanskrit “Vaidika” (‘Vedic’) as a kind of validation for their weird views and philosophies squished through the philosophical sausage-press of Christocentrisms, but haven’t actually studied the real (or any) tradition at all, or they’d realise the value of debate and also the aggressive nature of historical Yogis and Rishis that wasn’t the kind of peaceful samaritanised Gandhian-style image we see with modern-day pop-Gurus and the likes who have traded in the traditional stance and temperament of Hinduism for the Gandhian model that appeals to the samaritanism of Eurocentric minds better.
+Sadly, I don’t conform to this, and instead follow the stance as tradition reveals and as I was also taught in my own family tradition- which was harsh and aggressive, not a feather-blanket style blissful experience as the modern “Vedics” portray it to be!

 Apart from the views Aurobindo and Savarkar had on Gandhi, their spirit represents that f a true Hindu – confrontational over cowardice!
 They were outspoken.
-Many Rishis including Bhrigu and Durvasa were known in ancient times for their rage.
+Many Brahmin Rishis including Bhrigu and Durvasa were known in ancient times for their rage, as also Vasishtha and Parashurama, who sought vengeance for attacks on their ashrams and people.
 The Rishis’ curses basically shaped India – Vishnu’s avatars themselves would not have taken place if it were not for them – we forget even Sri Krishna cursed his own son, Samba with leprosy!
+We also forget that the forest-dwelling vanaras, that included Hanuman and Surgriva also took up arms to fight for dharma and gain back Rama’s wife, Sita Devi (earth personified) and thus reinstate dharma across the globe, that was under threat by Ravana, the Brahmin-tyrant of Sri Lanka.

 The True Vedic versus The Modern: